ralphjsmit/filament/docs/14-upgrade-guide.md

 <Disclosure x-show="packages.includes('panels')">
 <span slot="summary">`getCurrentPanel()` no longer returns the default panel as a fallback</span>

 In v4, the `getCurrentPanel()` method returned the default panel if no panel was set.
-While this was useful behaviour internally in Filament core, it was unexpected for developers.
+While this was useful behavior internally in Filament core, it was unexpected for developers.
 In v4, `getCurrentPanel()` will return `null` if no panel is set, and you should handle this case in your code.

 ```php
 use Filament\Facades\Filament;